Southern New Hampshire University

 Updated on

-• Advise everyone orally and in the virtual chat how to use any technology and accessibility features available to all, such as captions, transcripts, recordings, and accommodations offered, and how to use them at the beginning of the event.
+• Virtual participants should be notified by the facilitator verbally via virtual chat how to use any technology and accessibility features available to all, such as captions, transcripts, recordings, and accommodations offered, and how to use them at the beginning of the event.
+The participants should also receive a digital copy of written instructions on how to use the technology and where to locate all the accessibility features and information about accommodation.

-• Invite attendees to raise access concerns during the event and instruct them on how to do so.
+• Invite attendees to raise accessibility barriers/concerns during the event and instruct them on how to do so and provide links and emails of contacts or support staff, if applicable

-Be aware and open to the diversity in your audience.
+How can I be aware and open to the diversity of my audience?

 Please reference the following Best Accessibility Practices Articles to help you create and deliver a presentation that considers the audience's varied abilities and will maximize participation for everyone.